Murray-Darling Basin Authority (MDBA)

 - Competitive Flexible Working Arrangements which allow greater flexibility and balance between work and personal needs with a baseline attendance in the office to be 40% of your time.

 - A range of healthy lifestyle provisions, including access to a health and wellbeing program.

 - Opportunities for professional development, and career progression across a variety of roles and work locations.

 Tell me more

 It is easy to apply for a job at the MDBA.
 Go to www.mdba.gov.au/careers and tell us what makes you the ideal candidate.
 Take the opportunity to work with the MDBA as we continue to make a difference through the protection and enhancement of the environment.

 For more information regarding this opportunity contact Mitch Jones – email@example.com

-- demonstrated understanding of the matters impacting Aboriginal and/or Torres Strait Islander peoples
+- are of Aboriginal and/or Torres Strait Islander descent; and

 How to apply: